Some structure theorems for algebraic groups: Proof of Theorem

 \subsection{The affinization theorem}

 Every scheme $X$ is equipped with a morphism to an affine scheme, namely, the canonical morphism

 The restriction of $\varphi_X$ to any affine open subscheme $U \subseteq X$ is the morphism $U \to \Spec \cO(X)$ associated with the restriction homomorphism $\cO(X) \to \cO(U)$.
 Moreover, $\varphi$ satisfies the following universal property: every morphism $f : X \to Y$, where $Y$ is an affine scheme, factors uniquely through $\varphi$.
 We say that $\varphi$ is the \textit{affinization morphism} of $X$, and denote $\Spec \cO(X)$ by $\Aff(X)$.
-When $X$ is of finite type, $\Aff(X)$ may fail to be of finite type; equivalently, the algebra $\cO(X)$ may not be finitely generated (even when $X$ is a quasi-projective variety, see Example \ref{ex:ell} below).
+When $X$ is of finite type, $\Aff(X)$ is not necessarily of finite type; equivalently, the algebra $\cO(X)$ is not necessarily finitely generated (even when $X$ is a quasi-projective variety, see Example \ref{ex:ell} below).

 Also, every morphism of schemes $f: X \to Y$ lies in a commutative diagram

 where $\Aff(f)$ is the morphism of affine schemes associated with the ring homomorphism $f^\# : \cO(Y) \to \cO(X)$.